sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/Concurrency/2024-12-09-concurrency-chapter9.md

 ## Thread Interruption
-In many sitautions it's desirable to siganl from one thread taht another should stop
+In many sitautions it's desirable for one thread to signal another thread to stop

 ### Basic Implementation
 If you want the `interruption` only, then `std::atomic<bool>` at **global scope** is enough for the implementation